KaotoIO/kaoto.io/content/docs/add_dsl.md

 * **kind** Kind of step which will help correlate the step with the type of workflow it supports.
 Examples: Steps of kind `kamelet` can be used on Kamelet Bindings.
 Make sure your `Kind` is unique or compatible with the services that use the same `Kind`.
 * **ID** Unique identifier for this step in our whole Kaoto environment.
 * **title** Human-readable title of this step.
 Useful for the frontend.
 * **description** Human-readable description of what this step does.
-This will help users identify what steps they want to use for their usecase.
+This will help users identify what steps they want to use for their use-case.
 * **group** Group that identifies and classifies inside the steps world.
 This can help classify the steps.
 * **icon** Base64 icon image for this step.
 Useful to quickly visually identify steps.
 * **UUID** Volatile UUID to mark the relationship between a viewDefinition and a step.
 Kaoto will fill this property automatically.